 Nanophotonics and dielectric metasurfaces

-Conventional optics depend on the gradual accumulation of spatially dependent phase shifts imparted on light propagating through a medium to modify the wavefront of an incident beam.
-A similar effect may be obtained by the imposition of abrupt, discrete phase changes on a propagating wavefront over a sub-wavelength scale using Huygens metasurfaces.
+Conventional optics depend on the gradual accumulation of spatially dependent phase shifts, or polarizations of light propagating through a medium to modify the wavefront of an incident beam.
+Similar effects may be obtained by the imposition of abrupt, discrete changes on a propagating wavefront over sub-wavelength scales using dielectric Huygens metasurfaces.
 Highly efficient Huygens metasurfaces have applications ranging from conventional optics to high efficiency solar energy conversion, optical communications, and more.

 The Escarra Group is developing a class of dielectric nanoantenna metasurfaces with a diverse range of application.
-Current projects include the development of metasurfaces demonstrating highly efficient control of a transmitted wavefront, spectrum splitting/filtering, dynamically tunable performance, and lab-on-a-chip refractive index/biosensing, as well as the development of integrated metasurface devices featuring 2D semiconducting materials.
+Current projects include the development of metasurfaces demonstrating highly efficient dynamic control of a transmitted wavefront in the form of beam steerers and metalenses, spectrum splitting/filtering, and lab-on-a-chip refractive index/biosensing, as well as the development of integrated metasurface devices featuring 2D semiconducting materials.

 “Arbitrary control over a transmitted wavefront can be achieved through the introduction of phase discontinuities across a sub-wavelength scale.”